pnshimyimana/alu-zero_day/README.md

-My zero day at ALU in software
+My zero day at ALU in software!